 Methodology.
 Voice.
 Speech.
 Movement.
 Audition preparation.
 It's all part of the comprehensive training you'll receive here.
-You'll also get plenty of on-stage experience, with at least one mainstage role per semester.
+You'll also get plenty of on-stage experience, exploring a variety of genres and theatrical spaces.

-And since we only accept a total of nine students into our acting M.F.A. program, you'll be supported by a small, close-knit community where every student is treated as an equal.
+And since we only accept a total of nine students into our acting M.F.A. program, you'll be supported by a small, close-knit community where each student's unique contributions are valued, and their innate artistry is optimized.